 Articulate Storyline comes with some amazing, ready-to-use templates.
 You only have to import them and dump your content – slide’s ready!

 Another amazing component that Articulate Storyline provides is the built-in characters.
 It has both illustrated and real characters.
 While the real characters come in different poses and expressions by default, you can assign a pose and expression to the illustrated characters.
-The characters come in variants such as male and female, young and old, White and Black, and various professions.
+The characters come in variants such as male and female, young and old, and various professions.
 These perfectly fit any scenario for your courses.

 When you developed your e-learning course in Flash, many programmers must have worked on it to assign different functionalities in the navigation, assessments, or interactivities, through coding.
-But when you convert these courses to HTML5 using Articulate Storyline, you don’t need to run through the whole gamut again.
+But when you convert these Flash courses to HTML5 using Articulate Storyline, you don’t need to run through the whole gamut again.
 Articulate Storyline provides triggers and variables to develop the required functionalities.
 This eases your efforts incredibly and helps build any Flash-like interactivity in just a few clicks.
 You need not have any prior knowledge of coding or a programming language such as Java or .NET.

 Just like the trigger of a gun, when pressed, fires a bullet, a trigger in Articulate Storyline assigns actions to any object.
 For instance, if you wish to navigate to a new screen, you must assign a trigger to a particular button.
 This is like an action-reaction duo – when you click the button, you navigate to the assigned screen.
 The Trigger wizard in Articulate Storyline, coupled with basic reasoning skills, help you create triggers that add functionality to your interactivities.